Wednesday, November 30, 2011

 Auctioneer Lawrie Lock, Princess Mindy Poot

-Lawrie Lock, my better half, was the Master of Ceremonies introducing the various acts, and then switching into auctioneer mode at the end of the program to auction off a couple of items donated by the Naval Officers' Wives Association.
-Middle School Princess, Mindy Poot, helped out as well.
+Lawrie, was the Master of Ceremonies, introducing the various acts, and then switching into auctioneer mode at the end of the program to auction off a couple of items donated by the Naval Officers' Wives Association

-Bev Willard, Sue Lo, Lawrie Lock auction off bottle of rum
+Bev Willard, Sue Lo, Lawrie Lock auction off rum

 The audience had a great time cheering for the brave participants.
 Mary sang Sweet Surrender.
 Zoe sang Beautiful.
 And 4-1/2 year old Orlena sang The Climb and danced.

-A nice bit of cash was raised during the event to provide breakfast for hungry kids at the middle school.
+A nice bit of cash was raised during the event to provide breakfast for the hungry kids.

 Gaby reciting a story-poem